Sarah627/Java_miniatures/README.md

 > **`⚠ note`** Implicit casting can be used if the result of a casting fits into the target variable.
 Otherwise, explicit casting must be used.

-- Each data type reserves different amount of space in memory, so it's important to take this in consideration when casting, char is 2 bytes, boolean is one byte while integer is 4 bytes.
+- All data type reserves different amount of space in memory, so it's important to take this in consideration when casting, char is 2 bytes, boolean is one byte while integer is 4 bytes.

 - Two characters can be compared using the relational operators just like comparing two numbers.
 This is done by comparing the Unicodes of the two characters.
   - for example: